icky, crazy soup

-- A large pot with a towel covering the top
+- A pot with a towel covering the top

-- Images (see below) or actual items to hide in the pot (i.e., penny, ball of yarn, rock, history or mystery books, small plastic spider or cricket, candy)
+- Picture cards or items to hide in the pot (e.g., a penny, a ball of yarn, a rock, history or mystery books, a small plastic spider or cricket, candy)

 State and model the objective

-Tell the children that they will make an icky, yucky soup and they will read and write words with the long e vowel pattern –y: quickly, shiny, penny, prickly, frizzy, tiny, dirty, many, sticky.
+Tell the children that they will make an icky, yucky soup and will read and write words that end in the long e vowel -y, such as quickly, shiny, penny, prickly, frizzy, tiny, dirty, many, and sticky.

-- Read the word cards (see below) with the children and point out that all of the words end with the long e vowel pattern –y.
+- Read the word cards (see below) with the children and point out that the long e words end in -y.

-- Let the children reach into the pot and pull out the items one at a time.
+- Let the children pull out the items from the pot one at a time.

-- Have the children choose a word card to describe each item from the pot (e.g., shiny penny, fuzzy yarn, dusty history book, dirty rock, tiny spider, sticky candy).
+- Have the children choose a word card to go with each item (e.g., shiny penny, fuzzy yarn, dusty key, dirty rock, tiny spider, sticky candy).

-- Have the children put the items back in the pot and comment that they made a crazy, yucky soup.
+- Have the children put the items and word cards back in the pot to make a crazy, yucky soup.

-- Read the text Icky Crazy Soup to the children.
+- Read the text again to the children.